Transport in Paris: RER

 The RER (Réseau Express Régional) is a network of regional trains that run far into the suburbs of Paris, with fewer stops within the city itself.
 From its first line A in 1977, it has grown into a network of five lines, A, B, C, D and E: three (A, B, and D) pass through Paris's busiest and most central Châtelet-Les-Halles station.
-Line C occupies the path of former railways along the Seine's Rive Gauche quays, and the most recently built line E leaves Paris's Gare Saint-Lazare train station for destinations to Paris's north-east.
+Line C occupies the path of former railways along the Seine's Rive Gauche quays, and the most recently built line E passes through Paris's Gare Saint-Lazare train station for destinations to Paris's north-east and north-west.

+Transilien

 Transilien trains operate on suburban lines connecting Paris's main stations to the suburbs not reached by the RER.
 The Transilien lines are named as a play-on-words for the "transit" of "Franciliens," inhabitants of the "Île-de-France" région of which Paris is the capital. lien also means link in French.